Nuada Airgetlám

 In Irish mythology, Nuada or Nuadu (modern spelling: Nuadha), known by the epithet Airgetlám (Airgeadlámh, meaning "silver hand/arm"), was the first king of the Tuatha Dé Danann.
-He is also called Nechtan, Nuadu Necht and Elcmar, and is the husband of Boann.
+He is also called Nechtan and Nuadu Necht, and is sometimes believed to be Elcmar, husband of Boann.
 He is mostly known from the tale in which he loses his arm or hand in battle, and thus his kingship, but regains it after being magically healed by Dian Cécht.
 Nuada is thought to have been a god and is related to the British and Gaulish god Nodens, who is associated with hunting and fishing.
 His Welsh equivalent is Nudd or Lludd Llaw Eraint.

 Etymology

 Middle Irish Núada/Núadu means hero or champion, which is "probably a euhemerized name for the deity."
-According to Ranko Matasovic, the etymology of the name is likely from Proto-Celtic *snowdo- meaning "mist" or "haze," (related to Latin and Avestan "cloud") but the formation is "pure conjecture" that relies on the Welsh form.
-Alternatively, the name Nuada may derive from a Celtic stem *noudont- or *noudent-, which J. R. R. Tolkien suggested was related to a Germanic root meaning "acquire, have the use of", earlier "to catch, entrap (as a hunter)".
+The name Nuada may derive from a Celtic stem *noudont- or *noudent-, which J. R. R. Tolkien suggested was related to a Germanic root meaning "acquire, have the use of", earlier "to catch, entrap (as a hunter)".
 Making the connection with Nuada and Lludd's hand, he detected "an echo of the ancient fame of the magic hand of Nodens the Catcher".
 Similarly, Julius Pokorny derives the name from a Proto-Indo-European root *neu-d- meaning "acquire, utilise, go fishing".
 Matasovic says that the formation from Proto-Celtic *nawito- meaning "need, compel" is quite difficult.

 Description

 Nuada was king of the Tuatha Dé Danann for seven years before they came to Ireland.
 They made contact with the Fir Bolg, the then-inhabitants of the island, and Nuada sought from them half of the island for the Tuatha Dé, which their king rejected.
-Both peoples made ready for war, and in an act of chivalry allowed their numbers and arms to be inspected by the opposing side to allow for a truly fair battle.
+Both peoples made ready for war, and in an act of chivalry allowed their numbers and armaments to be inspected by the opposing side to allow for a truly fair battle.
 During this first great battle at Mag Tuired, Nuada lost an arm in combat with the Fir Bolg champion Sreng.
 Nuada's ally, Aengaba of Norway, then fought Sreng, sustaining a mortal wound, while the Dagda protected Nuada.
 Fifty of the Dagda's soldiers carried Nuada from the field.
-The Tuatha Dé gained the upper hand in the battle, but Sreng later returned to challenge Nuada to single combat.
+The Tuatha Dé gained the upper hand in the battle, so to speak, but Sreng later returned to challenge Nuada to single combat.
 Nuada accepted, on the condition that Sreng fought with one arm tied up.
 Sreng refused, but by this point the battle was won and the Fir Bolg all but vanquished.
 The Tuatha Dé then decided to offer Sreng one quarter of Ireland for his people instead of the one half offered before the battle, and he chose Connacht.